mrkeyboard/focuson.js/README.md

 Here's a list of all possible parameters each element can take, as well as global parameters.

-NOTE: The object containing the timer key with the 2500 miliseconds value is the config object.
-It is NOT the global cofig, but only the given element(s) config.

 ### Element
 Per-element parameters, provided through the first param when initated on an element, as in `$('h2').({params:'go here'})`